-The successful applicant to the M.A. program is typically an undergraduate English major with at least a 3.0 in all courses -- but especially in English courses -- and competitive GRE scores (see below for more information).
+The successful applicant to the M.A. program is typically an undergraduate English major with at least a 3.0 in all courses -- but especially in English courses.
 However, promising students from other undergraduate disciplines are encouraged to apply.
 Some excellent graduate students have entered the program with degrees in areas such as political science, accounting, psychology, philosophy and art history.
 Typically, there are around 60 M.A. students in the program.

 The application process for all NC State graduate programs is handled entirely through a web-based tool.
 Step-by-step information and Frequently Asked Questions are available as well as telephone and chat-based assistance should you encounter any problems as you begin your application.

 The Personal Statement is a part of the online application process and must be submitted in your application form.
 A good statement will have something to say about these topics: why you want to earn a graduate degree in the concentration you have chosen; what your intellectual interests are; what your research interests are; whether you have any teaching experience and interest in teaching (TA applicants); whether there are particular faculty here with whom you would like to study.
 Explain your interest in the M.A. program and what special skills or experiences you may bring to it.
 Upload your personal statement in the designated upload area.
 Personal statements are typically 1-2 pages long.

 A Resume is optional.
 If you wish to provide one, please upload it in to your application.

 Writing Sample: Your sample is a critical part of the application.
 Take time and care with it to be sure that it represents your best work and is professionally presented.
 Frequently our applicants submit college-level academic papers (10-15 pages), but that is not the only option.
 What we need to see is facility with writing and research in your area of proposed study, care with language, ability in interpretation, and clarity in exposition and argument.
 Ideally, your sample should demonstrate knowledge and abilities related to your proposed concentration.